• Skip to primary navigation

 • Ribbon

-First, cut out some bunny ears from the foam core board.
-They don’t have to be perfectly shaped because any imperfections will be hidden by the moss.
+(The ears don’t have to be perfectly shaped because any imperfections will be hidden by the moss.
+So . . . don’t stress about this!)

-Next, paint the bunny ears and foam egg green.
+Next, paint the bunny ears green.
 This will help mask any bare spots you have once you’ve glued on your moss.

 Learn how to make moss bunny topiaries with foam eggs!

-Once dry, gently push a toothpick into the bottom of each foam core ear.
+Once dry, gently push a toothpick into the bottom of each foam board ear.

 Learn how to make moss bunny topiaries with foam eggs!